theiagen/public_health_bioinformatics/docs/workflows/data_export/transfer_column_content.md

 This set-level workflow will transfer all of the items from a given column in a Terra Data Table to a single GCP storage bucket location.
 This is useful when you want to transfer many files to another GCP storage bucket (can be a Terra workspace storage bucket or a non-Terra storage bucket).

 !!! note
-    This workflow requires that the user’s Terra pet-service account has sufficient privileges to read and write to the target storage bucket.
+    This workflow requires that the user's Terra pet-service account has sufficient privileges to read and write to the target storage bucket.

     - If the target bucket **is associated with a Terra workspace**, the workspace OWNER/administrator must grant WRITER privileges with the Terra workspace.
-    - If the target bucket **is not associated with a Terra workspace** (i.e. GCP storage bucket), the user’s Terra pet-service account (or their Terra PROXY account) must be granted the ability to read and write to the bucket (Storage Object Admin google privileges)
+    - If the target bucket **is not associated with a Terra workspace** (i.e. GCP storage bucket), the user's Terra pet-service account (or their Terra PROXY account) must be granted the ability to read and write to the bucket (Storage Object Admin google privileges)

 !!! note
     If using Transfer_column_content workflow version 1.3.0 or higher, the call-caching feature of Terra has been DISABLED to ensure that the workflow is run from the beginning and data is transferred fresh.
 Call-caching will not be enabled, even if the user checks the box ✅ in the Terra workflow interface.